Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 command = getchar();
 ```

-The call of `scanf` will leave behind any characters that weren't consumed during the reading of `i`, including (but not limited to) the new-line character. `getchar` will fetch the first leftover character, which wasn’t what we had in mind.
+The call of `scanf` will leave behind any characters that weren't consumed during the reading of `i`, including (but not limited to) the new-line character. `getchar` will fetch the first leftover character, which wasn't what we had in mind.

 </div>
 <!-- END: div -->

 ### 7.3.8 (PROGRAM) Determining the Length of a Message

-To illustrate how characters are read, let’s write a program that calculates the length of a message.
+To illustrate how characters are read, let's write a program that calculates the length of a message.
 After the user enters the message, the program displays the length:

 ```shell
 Enter a message: Brevity is the soul of wit.